okuvshynov/fewlines/README.md

-# fewlines
+# fewlines - log your dashboard

 Whether we like it or not, we debug things by putting print statements around.

 `fewlines` is a supplement for this, allowing to plot bar charts which only take few lines in a terminal output, but can be a very useful piece of information.

-Currently python, js and c++20 version.
+In a more extended form fewlines can be used for logging collections of charts in a dashboard-like form.

+Currently python
+c++ and js versions in progress and experimental.

 Requires Unicode block characters.
 Horizon-style color output requires terminal with 256 ANSI colors.